 Tell the World All About It

 Did you meet some cool folks in jail?
 Are you trying to reconnect with somebody you met in jail?
 Then send them a message by posting a comment below.

-Throw a shoutout to people still locked up at Kosciusko County Jail
+Send a message to someone incarcerated at Kosciusko County Jail

 Links and Resources